 - Long-Term Protective Orders – Domestic violence orders (DVO) and interpersonal protective orders (IPO) can be valid for three years.
 These orders are meant to stop abuse and violence by placing restrictions on a respondent following a court hearing.

 To file a petition for a protective order, you need to visit the Office of Circuit Court Clerk in your county of residence or in the county where you are currently residing if you left your home in order to escape from the violence.

 There is an Office of Circuit Court Clerk in every county throughout Kentucky.
 For contact information for all 120 Offices of Circuit Court Clerk, visit http://courts.gov/courts/clerks and select the proper county.

 You will be requested to provide information about you and the respondent.
 It is imperative to disclose as much information about the respondent as possible, including date of birth, Social Security number, and address of residence, so that he or she may be served with any order that may be issued.
 Furthermore, you will be asked to list any children you and the respondent have and you can request that these children be protected by any order that may be issued.

 The following is additional information about protective orders in Kentucky:

 - You can get a protective order 24 hours a day

 - After business hours, you should contact your local police for assistance in obtaining a protective order

 - There are no fees or costs for filing a petition

-If you are interested in filing a protective order in Kentucky and want more information about the hearing process, contact a Louisville divorce attorney at Louis P. Winner and schedule a consultation today.
+If you are interested in filing a protective order in Kentucky and want more information about the hearing process, contact a Louisville divorce attorney at Winner Law Group, LLC and schedule a consultation today.